Klonopin Interactions: How Mixing it With Alcohol and Other Drugs Can Be Dangerous

 With Treatment, Poly-drug Use Can Be Quit

 When taking Klonopin, it is important never to mix clonazepam and alcohol or use clonazepam with drugs.
 Because of the way Klonopin works on the body, any mixture, whether with stimulants or depressants, has the potential to lead to deadly consequences.
 There are over 900 drugs that can interact with clonazepam, so being honest with doctors and only taking prescribed medication is vital throughout the duration one is taking Klonopin.
-However, if someone is already using multiple drugs and alcohol along with Clonazepam, there is hope through Klonopin addiction treatment.
+However, if someone is already using other drugs or alcohol along with Clonazepam, there is hope through Klonopin addiction treatment.